14790897/Jekyll-pages.github.io/_posts/2023-06-21-SucceedingasanIntrovertinanExtrovertedWorkplace.md

 ---
-title: Succeeding as an Introvert in an Extroverted Workplace
+title: "Succeeding as an Introvert in an Extroverted Workplace"
 date: 2023-06-21
 layout: single
 categories: lifestyle